SagarFLokhande/zipf/README.md

 This is a Unix Shell script that takes a novel.txt and extracts a list authors, titles and release dates.
 These are then saved in separate files in ./results/ folder.

 2. script_template.py :
-This is a simple Python script which describes a command that can receive an input file at the terminal and states the name of the output file and the format it should be saved in.
+This is an executable Python script which describes how to design a command to receive an input file at the command line and how to ensure the output file satisfies given criteria.
+It is a template to write command line Python scripts with options for more input.

 3. collate.py :
 This Python script collates most frequent words across novels.
 It is not used much in our analysis.

 4. count_script.py :
 This is not a command line script, but a Python function.
 It takes a txt file and gives n most frequent words as a dictionary or a csv file.
+It is not used in our analysis.